This interview was conducted as part of the interview podcast LGBTQ&A.

 SC: I hope not.
 To all my fans, I love you, but I said to myself that I want to be able to hang up the heels by 40.
 Drag is really, really hard on the body and touring is really hard on the body.
 I'm healthy, I eat right, I work out four-to-five times a week, but it is still such a challenge.

-And also if we're going to be real, people don't care about drag queens when they get older and they don't look young and hot and fresh anymore.
+And also if we're going to be real, people don't care about drag queens when they don't look young and hot and fresh anymore.

 JM: Even though you’re just performing femininity, you're still getting lumped into that dynamics that often affect women?